davxiao/davidxiao-web/content/post/cross-compile-MMDVMHost-on-ubuntu/index.md

 title: "Cross Compile MMDVMHost on Ubuntu"
 subtitle: "Using raspberry-pi toolchain and then some"
-summary: "A quick \"How-to\" guide on cross compiling raspberry-pi programs on Ubuntu 20.04 using pi toolchain.
-This post takes Pi Zero W (BCM2708) as an example but the approach would be applicable to other Pi systems."
+summary: "A quick \"How-to\" guide to compiling raspberry-pi programs on Ubuntu 20.04 using pi toolchain.
+This post takes Pi Zero W (BCM2708 chip) as an example but the approach would be applicable to other Pi systems."
 profile: false
 authors:
   - david-xiao